charmoniumQ/PROBE/docs/benchmark_suite/README.md

 # Conclusion

-We hope this work serves as a part of a bridge from research to practical use of provenance collectors.
+We intend this work to bridge from research to practical use of provenance collectors and an invitation for future research.
-As such, we address practical concerns of a user wanting to use a provenance collector.
-We identify the reproducible and usable provenance collectors from prior work, and we evaluate their performance on synthetic and real-world workloads.
+In order to bridge research into practice, we identified reproducible and usable provenance collectors from prior work, and evaluated their performance on synthetic and real-world workloads.
+In order to invite future research, we collated and minimized a benchmark suite and identified gaps in prior work.
+We believe this work and the work it enables will address the practical concerns of a user wanting to use a provenance collector.

 \appendix